GustavoAlovisi/Papers/README.md

 ---
 ** Note **: Any code and data available here can be used as long as it is referenced.
-Contact me if you have any questions or suggestions at fsabino@ufrgs.br or create an issue (https://bitbucket.org/hudsonchaves/tese/issues?status=new&status=open).
+Please contact me at fsabino@ufrgs.br or create an issue (https://bitbucket.org/hudsonchaves/tese/issues?status=new&status=open) if you have any questions or suggestions or want any additional material.
 As soon as possible I will try to solve and leave comments so that other people also have access to the information.

 ---